 |Use capital letters for proper nouns, but not for common nouns.|

 Capital Letters for Proper NounsUse a capital letter for the names of people, places, planets, days of the week, titles of rank or relationship (when joined to personís name), months, holidays, departments, clubs, companies, institutions, bridges, buildings, monuments, parks, ships, hotels, streets, historical events and documents.
 (These are known as proper nouns.)
-Do not use a capital letter for a common nouns, unless it starts a sentence.
+Do not use a capital letter for a common noun, unless it starts a sentence.

 Examples (proper nouns in bold):